PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Multiplayer/Matching Players.md

 ```

+This tells us that there is an available Pending Match at this point for player 3 with skill level 17.

-If player 3 were to have submitted the FindPendingMatchesRequest at 12 seconds he'd get the same response but for player 1.
-However, if he did this at 22 secs - into the 3rd Threshold period - the response would show no possible matches - empty:
+If player 3 were to have submitted the *FindPendingMatchesRequest* at 12 seconds he'd get a similar *FindPendingMatchesResponse* but showing an available Pending Match for player 1 at skill level 20.

+*3.* However, if player 3 submitted a *FindPendingMatchesRequest* at 22 secs - that is, into the 3rd Threshold period for Percent skill-level matching - the response would show no possible Pending Matches, that is, empty:

 ```